Elan Jaglom Biography:

-Elan Jaglom has an extensive career in holding leadership positions in high-profile companies, primarily in the printing arena.
-He also is a private investing specialist, staunch advocate of higher education, a patron of the arts, an avid licensed pilot and a skipper.
+Elan Jaglom has an extensive career in holding leadership positions in high-profile companies, primarily in the 3D printing arena.
+He also is a private investment specialist, staunch advocate of higher education, a patron of the arts, an avid licensed pilot and a skipper.

-Prior to chairing Object, he was the executive director for the digital printing company Idanit Technologies Ltd and one of the company’s investors.
-The wide-format, high-resolution print products are created on a large-scale printer that offers four-color processing and high speed.
-Banners on poles, taxis and buses are the most purchased products, but the company also suited its clients' individual needs.
-The business merged with Scitex Corporation, which then was purchased by Hewlett Packard, serving more than 170 countries with its innovations derived from ascertaining industry needs.
+Prior to chairing Objet, Jaglom was the Executive Director for the digital printing company Idanit Technologies Ltd and one of the company’s investors.
+The wide-format, high-resolution print products were created on a large-scale printer that offers four-color processing and high speed.
+Banners on poles, taxis and buses were the most purchased products, but the company also suited its clients' individual needs.
+The business merged with Scitex Corporation, which then was purchased by Hewlett Packard.
+It served more than 170 countries with its innovations derived by ascertaining industry needs.

-Jaglom supports higher education and helps high-performing Israel defense Forces veterans receive financial aid and grants.
-He is also on the international board that advises the Ben-Gurion University School of Management, the first MBA program in Israel of its kind.
-Based on Columbia University's model, the school utilizes high-profile leaders in the business world and university lectures to provide a solid business education.
-Founded in 2003 and only serving the most elite students, the program also helps students with job placement upon graduation.
-The students that participate in the program receive financial grants and are required for full attendance.
+Jaglom supports higher education and helps high-performing Israel Defense Force veterans receive financial aid and grants.
+He was also on the international board that advised the Ben-Gurion University School of Management, the first MBA program in Israel of its kind.
+Based on Columbia University's model, the school utilized high-profile leaders in the business world and university lectures to provide a solid business education.

 More Information: